-Chromium has been regulated in drinking water at 50 ppb since the U.S. Public Health Service (USPHS) standards of 1946, which very conservatively assumed all was potentially chromium VI.
+The mineral has been regulated in drinking water at 50 ppb since the U.S. Public Health Service (USPHS) standards of 1946, which very conservatively assumed all was potentially chromium VI.
 The USEPA national primary drinking standard was 50 ppb and later raised to the current 100 ppb, concluding that chromium VI is an inhalation carcinogen but not a carcinogen by ingestion.

 Yet a report of detections of chromium VI in some drinking water supplies at parts per billion levels has led to a flurry of analytical studies of drinking waters.
-Chromium has been added to the 4th Unregulated Contaminant Monitoring Rule that will be issued this year by USEPA.
+It has been added to the 4th Unregulated Contaminant Monitoring Rule that will be issued this year by USEPA.
 The State of California has published a risk assessment that arrived at a purported lifetime risk of 1/1,000,000 from daily consumption of 0.02 micrograms per liter (20 parts per trillion), and it is currently actively preparing a revised drinking water regulation.
 USEPA also issued a draft risk assessment two years ago that was based upon the California assessment, but has since delayed completing that assessment or proposing a regulation, pending completion of a major, independent, peer-reviewed and approximately $5 million research effort funded by the chemical industry to understand the mechanisms for high-dose carcinogenicity and low dose lack of carcinogenicity in animal studies.
 Those studies are mostly completed and are now being reported.